AI Search Visibility Metrics: The Numbers That Actually Matter

 First layer: presence.
 Are we showing up when buyers ask AI about our category?
 Show the mention rate across platforms for your top ten commercial queries.
 If the number is zero, the conversation is about why.
 If the number is above zero, the conversation is about competitive position.
 This layer takes sixty seconds to present and establishes whether AI search is relevant to the business at all.
 Most leadership teams have not seen this data before and the simple “we appear in X percent of AI responses for queries our buyers ask” is enough to justify continued attention.

 Second layer: competitive context.
 How do we compare to competitors in AI responses?
 Share of model data, meaning the percentage of relevant AI responses that mention your brand versus each competitor.
 This reframes AI visibility from an abstract concept into a competitive positioning metric that leadership already understands from other channels.
-“We appear in 28 percent of AI responses, Competitor A appears in 45 percent, Competitor B appears in 12 percent” tells a competitive story without requiring anyone to understand the underlying technology.

 The Attribution Gap Is Real and It Is Not Getting Fixed Soon